Relation between semigroup growth and resolvent decay for immediately differentiable semigroups: Lower bound for growth rates

 \section{Lower bound for growth rates}

 In this section, we show how certain semigroup estimates can be transferred to resolvent estimates.
 We extend the argument in the proof of \cite[Theorem~2.1]{Crandall1969} to a more general setting.
 By this result, we also derive a lower bound for the growth rate of $C_0$-semigroups. \begin{theorem} Let $A$ be the generator of an immediately differentiable $C_0$-semigroup $(T(t))_{t \geq 0}$ on a Banach space $X$.
-Then the following statements hold: \begin{enumerate} {\alph{enumi})} \item Let $K\colon \mathbb{R}_+\to \mathbb{R}_+$ be a non-decreasing continuous function such that $t = O(K(t))$ as $t\to \infty$.
-If then there exists a constant $c \in (0,1)$ such that
+Then the following statements hold: \begin{enumerate} {\rm{\alph{enumi})}} \item Let $K\colon \mathbb{R}_+\to \mathbb{R}_+$ be a non-decreasing continuous function such that $t = O(K(t))$ as $t\to \infty$.
+If